matplotlib/freetypy/doc/source/api.rst

 <http://www.python.org/dev/peps/pep-0008/>`_.

-Where appropriate, extra API functions have been added to make working with freetype more Pythonic.
+Where appropriate, extra API functions have been added to make working with FreeType more Pythonic.
 These methods are marked with the
 |freetypy| in the documentation.

 Face